Transfer:

 The quality of ProRes files varies from very high compression to no compression.
 Consequently, the file sizes vary by as much as one hundred times between the compression choices and mp4 options.
 There is no reason to choose the lower quality ProRes files over mp4 unless Apple is a required format, and the large formats would be for high level professional editing.

-There are other formats that do not have any advantages that are worth overriding Mov or mp4 formats unless your project has specifications that require them.
-Some are open sources and have strong editing properties but are not supported on most formats.
-Others are great formats but have large file sizes.
+Other formats do not have any advantages that are worth overriding the Mov or mp4 formats unless your project has specifications that require them.
+Some are open source and have strong editing properties, but are not supported on most formats.
+Others are great formats, but have large file sizes.

 Previously, copies of USB drives or DVDs had to be created and shipped to share video with friends and family.